Discover here an answer to the frequently asked questions about the Mia Four, the innovative QuadBoard with four-wheel drive.

 The minimum age on public roads is 16 years.

-Depending on which comes first, a warranty period of 2 years applies to non-electronic components and normal wear parts (tires, brakes) or a mileage of 24,000 km.
+Depending on whichever comes first, non-electronic components and normal wear parts (such as tires and brakes) are covered by a 2-year warranty or up to 24,000 km.

 Bolts, tension screws, and steering mechanisms should be checked and tightened periodically.